Essentials for Paris Packing List BY SEASON

 What to Pack to Travel to Paris

 While it may be simple to pack your favorite clothes and shoes, there are essentials that are a MUST.
+Your trusty trench coat and that timeless leather jacket, for example, are your ticket to merging comfort and style.

 Documents & ID

-- Identification: You’ll need identification to get to Paris, travel around the country, and come back home as well.
+• Identification: You’ll need identification to get to Paris, travel around the country, and come back home as well.
 Not only that, but you may also have to show identification at various payment locations.

-- Travel Insurance: Do you have a plan if something happens on your trip?
+• Travel Insurance: Do you have a plan if something happens on your trip?
 Travel insurance can help you recoup some of your costs without losing it all if you get an illness or have an emergency happen.

-- Medication: Having the right medication packed is super important.
+• Medication: Having the right medication packed is super important.
 You will be far away from home and unable to obtain what you need unless you bring it with you.

 The most important thing to pack for Paris is your documents and ID.
 This includes your passport, credit cards, travel insurance, and medication.
-If you have a passport, make sure to pack it in your carry-on in case your luggage gets lost.

 It’s also a good idea to make copies of your passport and credit cards in case you lose them while in Paris.